 Certain questions and certain types of questions seem to get you that extra information you need about the applicant.

 A particular location in the building is more conducive to the interview.

-You learned that, from to time, bringing in other employees into the hiring interview has been successful.
+You learned that, from time to time, bringing other employees into the hiring interview has been successful.

 You might’ve discovered going the extra distance with a second and third interview was successful.

 On the flip side you’ve likely tried things that didn’t pan out.